-Staff recommends approval of this petition upon resolution of outstanding issues related to transportation.
+Staff recommends approval of this petition.

 Plan Consistency

 The petition is inconsistent with the Northeast Area Plan recommendation of residential land uses of no more than 4 DUA.
 The petition meets the General Development Policies locational criteria for consideration of up to 6 dwellings per acre.